What is an ectopic pregnancy?

 History of tubal ligation

-According to most research, prior induced abortions are not associated with ectopic pregnancies.
+According to most research, prior induced abortions are not associated with increased risks of future ectopic pregnancies.

 How can you test for an ectopic pregnancy?